 But to help you stay as SAFE as possible on your Brazilian travels, we have compiled a list of our top safety tips for traveling to Brazil.
-Just because somewhere is statistically unsafe doesn’t mean you should be AVOIDING it 100%.

 - Be careful of your surroundings – pickpocketing is common, especially in cities.
 Minimize risk with a security belt.